-This is where your sequences are saved., including all the stitch information.
+This is where your sequences are saved, including all the stitch information.
 All the work you do to a sequence is saved in a .vrenv file.

 This point is for advanced users and for programmers.
 Most users will not need to use these files, but it is documented here as a reference:

-Every time you render (or when you use the "Add to render queue" button), a render job file ( .rnd file) is created under the DATA/RENDER/RenderName folder for each shot, and they contain all the information that is passed to the renderer.
-A .rnd file is like the .vrenv file, but split into shots (one .rnd per shot).
+Every time you render (or when you use the "Add to render queue" button), a render job file ( .rnd file) is created under the DATA/RENDER/RenderName folder for each shot, and they contain all the information that is passed to the vr renderer.
+A .rnd file is like the .vrenv file, but it is split into shots (one .rnd per shot).

-A .clp file is also created with each .rnd file.
+A sidecar .clp file is also created with each .rnd file.
 It contains the metadata of the new media file that will be created when rendering the .rnd file.

 In those files you will find all the render metadata that was not defined in the .vrenv , including the render resolution, render path, and render format.

-You can use the .rnd files in two ways:
+Apart from rendering with the interface, you can use the .rnd files in two ways:

 * Mistika Command Line Interface (CLI).
-The "mistika -r" CLI permits to launch the background render as a command line ( mistika -r PathToRnd )
+The "mistika -r" CLI permits to launch the background render as a command line ( mistika -r PathToRnd ).

-The software also needs a global folder to save global settings that do not depend on a specific project.
-This is the VR-ENV folder in your user account (on Windows, it is located in %UserData%/VR-ENV ).
-Most of the files inside are not intended for direct user manipulation, but there is one interesting folder that you may need to be aware, which are these:
+The software also needs a global folder to save configuration files and global settings that do not depend on a specific project.
+This is the SGO AppData/VR folder in your user account (on Windows, it is normally located in C:\Users\YourUserName\SGO AppData\VR ).
+Most of the files inside are not intended for direct user manipulation, but it has some interesting files that you may need to be aware, which are these: